Lizene/ErisGameEngineSDL/README.md

-To test the program yourself, download the build and run the executable.
+To test the program yourself, download the repository, go to the build and run the executable.

 Controls:<br>